 3. Alexandre Lacazette

-While Lacazette has not been able to match Pierre Emerick Aubameyang’s goalscoring statistics, he has still had a pretty impressive two years at the Emirates.
+While Lacazette wasn’t able to match Pierre Emerick Aubameyang’s goalscoring statistics, he still enjoyed a pretty impressive five years at the Emirates.

-The striker had a brilliant 2018-19 and won Arsenal’s Player of the Year award, and he has scored 38 goals in 91 appearances for the Gunners.
+The striker had a brilliant 2018-19 and won Arsenal’s Player of the Year award, and scored 71 goals in 206 appearances for the Gunners.

 2. Olivier Giroud

 After signing from Montpellier for £10million in 2012, Giroud was often unfairly criticised despite netting 105 goals in 253 appearances for the club.
 He also won three FA Cups with Arsenal and even earned praise from Henry himself.

 “I would have liked to have played with him,” Henry told L’Equipe.
 “As someone who brings others into play, he is extraordinary.”

 However, after scoring against Arsenal for Chelsea in the 2019 Europa League final, Giroud can’t be any higher than second.